We live and breathe forests. We care for over 1,500 woods and forests and grow millions of trees each year. So why do we cut trees down?

 We care for trees throughout their life and work hard to keep them healthy.
 But just like us, sometimes trees get ill.
 The spread of pests and diseases can cause devastating impacts to our woodlands and kill huge numbers of trees.

-Working with colleagues in Forestry Commission, we monitor trees to spot early signs of disease or damage.
+Working with colleagues in the Forestry Commission, we monitor trees to spot early signs of disease or damage.
 Any problems we do spot are treated to control their spread and protect other trees.

 Sometimes this means we have to remove some affected trees to protect the others and keep them healthy.
 To protect the future of our forests we sometimes need to take drastic action.